top of page

 Christina Li's contribution to this project

 Another pitch was made by the other team member Christina Li, and that would focus on combining Elmo with N logo and creating a new logo reveal.
-Check out the work by clicking here.
+Check out her work by clicking here.
 Together, our works will create a whole package for promoting Seasame Street on Netflix.

 Challenges